aws-data-engineering-pipelines-examples/aws-simple-push-pipeline-example/README.md

 ## Architecture diagram
 ![architecture diagram](static/aws-simple-push-pipeline-bg.png)

+## Goals of this project
+1. Build simple streaming pipeline to learn how AWS API Gateway / AWS Lambda works together.
+2. Practice infrastructure automation with Terraform (TBD).

 ## Description
 This repo contains an example of simple data pipeline built on top of **AWS** cloud.
 It's an emulation of streaming pipeline (push type).
 Streaming is emulated with a Python CLI producer script.